 The chart below shows some of the most popular anabolics for performance enhancement and whether they are available in oral or injectable forms.

 |Steroid||Oral Available?||Injectable Available?|

 Almost all come in an oral form, but these are not as bioavailable as their injectable counterparts.
 Along those same lines, it’s important to remember that you may find someone selling injectable Anavar or Dianabol, but these were made in underground labs rather than pharmaceutical companies.
 It is up to you whether you choose to trust the maker.

 Which Should You Choose?

-Oral and injectable both have their benefits.
-Primarily, orals offer huge gains in short periods, and injectables offer smaller, higher quality gains over longer periods of time.
-Most of the bodybuilders and athletes who utilize anabolics will actually use both during a cycle.
+Oral and injectables both have their benefits.
+Primarily, orals offer huge gains in short periods, and injectables offer smaller, higher-quality gains over longer periods.
+Most of the bodybuilders and athletes who utilize anabolics will use both during a cycle.